Additional Hike Information

 Absolutely!!
 Hotel pick ups and drop offs are included with all of our packages!
 If you have booked your hotel in the Sacred Valley, we will drop you off there and vice versa.

-It will depend on the train time availability (during high season it could be sold out) but the idea is to give you as much time as possible in Machu Picchu and enjoy the amazing views on the way back to Cusco while on the train.
+It depends on the train time availability (during high season it could be sold out) but the idea is to give you as much time as possible in Machu Picchu and enjoy the amazing views on the way back to Cusco while on the train.
 Therefore, we usually book the train at 4:22pm.
-With this train schedule, you will have more than 9 hours to enjoy Machu Picchu
+With this train schedule, you will have the maximum about of time to enjoy Machu Picchu

-We recommend you upgrade to the Vistadome train, which has nicer seats, panoramic windows and ceiling.
-You will be offeredsnacks and a dance show will take place on board.
-The price is $57 USD per person, which includes the transfer from the Poroy train station to your hotel in Cusco.
+We recommend the Vistadome train, which has nicer seats, panoramic windows and ceiling.
+You will be offered snacks and a dance show will take place on board.
+The train includes the transfer from the Poroy train station to your hotel in Cusco.
 The total travel time is about 4 hours roundtrip.
-If you upgrade to the Vistadome train, all the way back to Poroy, the trip lasts 3.5 hours, then 25mins by taxi to your hotel.
+On the Vistadome train, you will go all the way back to Poroy, the trip lasts 3.5 hours, then 25mins by taxi to your hotel.
 Our clients are back at the hotel by 8pm.

-If you’re happy with the services provided, a tip – though not compulsory – is appreciated.
-While it may not be customary, it’s of great significance for the people who will take care of you during the trek.
-It inspires them to give excellent service and is an entrenched feature of the tourism industry across many Glamping Peru Treks destinations.
-Of course, you are free to tip more or less as you feel it, depending on your perception of the quality and the length of your trip.
-Remember, a tip is not compulsory and should only be given when you receive excellent service.
+If you’re happy with the services provided, a tip – though not compulsory – the staff do appreciate it.
+While it may not be customary in your country, it’s of great significance for the people who will take care of you during the tour.
+It inspires excellent service and is an entrenched feature of the tourism industry across many Glamping Peru Treks destinations.
+Of course, you are free to tip what you feel is appropriate, depending on your perception on the quality of service and the length of your tour.
+Remember, a tip is not compulsory and should only be given when you receive excellent service

 Yes, we are a local, sustainable & responsible tourism operator that incorporates universal principles of tourism: protect the environment and benefit the local communities by respecting their culture and religion.
 With this in mind, we have trained all our local staff to know and understand, respect the places and the local people.